 Consolidate all indicative tenses and their nuances.
 Focus on subtle differences in meaning and style.

-Level C1 (Advanced Level French Course)
+Lessons in: Level C1 (Advanced Level French Course)

 Use the second form of the conditional past in literary or formal contexts.
 Express regret or reproach more precisely.